t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 Hypermedia controls span a kind of a state machine where the nodes are resources and the transitions are links or forms.
 Clients run this state machine (i.e., the application) by retrieving representations, processing the data, and following the included hypermedia controls.
 In REST, remote state is changed by submitting forms.
-This is usually done by retrieving the current state, modifying the state on the client side, and transfering the new state to the server in the form of new representations -- rather then calling a service and modifying the state on the server side.
+This is usually done by retrieving the current state, modifying the state on the client side, and transfering the new state to the server in the form of new representations -- rather than calling a service and modifying the state on the server side.

 Client state encompasses the current state of the described state machine and the possible next transitions derived from the hypermedia controls within the currently processed representation (see {{sec-terms}}).
 Furthermore, clients can have part of the state of the distributed application in local variables.